GOLD2023

 APAP Programming for Members and Performing Arts Professionals

-For 65 years, the APAP I NYC Annual Conference has been the engine to drive North American performance bookings and industry collaborations across the performing arts field.
+For nearly 70 years, the APAP I NYC Annual Conference has been the engine to drive North American performance bookings and industry collaborations across the performing arts field.

-Professional Development Programs support emerging and mid-career arts leaders: the Leadership Fellows Program (with ongoing activities for 100 LFP alumni), Emerging Leaders Institute, Artist Institute, and the Young Performers Career Advancement (YPCA).
+Professional Development Programs support arts leaders: the Leadership Fellows Program, Emerging Leaders Institute, Artist Institute, the Young Performers Career Advancement (YPCA), and the Halsey North Mentoring Exchange.

-Year-round offerings include webinars, member discussions and online resources, including tools to navigate the pandemic and the industry’s re-opening.
+Year-round offerings include webinars, member discussions and online resources.

 Population(s) Served